 - Will I inherit Alzheimer's disease if my parent has it?

-Scientists don’t yet fully understand what causes Alzheimer’s disease, but in some cases, Alzheimer's might be hereditary.
+Scientists don’t yet fully understand what causes Alzheimer’s disease.
+For families whose loved one suffers, the question that eventually comes to mind is: "Will I get Alzheimer's if my parent has it?"
+In some cases, Alzheimer's might be hereditary.

 - Alzheimer’s Hits Women Harder Than Men